Bug report #12382

 So, for example to see a layer from 1:1 to 1:5000 you have to set the maximum to 1:1 and the minimum to 1:5000.
 For my understanding it should be the other way around.
 Or is it done by purpose?

 Thanks for taking this bug into consideration.

-#3 Updated by Nyall Dawson over 2 years ago
+#3 Updated by Nyall Dawson almost 3 years ago

 - Resolution set to invalid

 This is the correct behavior.
 A map scale of 1:1 is larger then a scale of 1:5000.

 Map scale terminology is confusing at first, but remember that smaller scale = more zoomed out.